Sociopathic Tendencies - Boredom

 Boredom can cause a lot of trouble for the sociopath.
 While they usually realize there will be a consequence for their actions, they only tend to care if it threat is immediate.
 Sociopaths are very childlike in their behavior on many, many levels and most have maturity and impulse control that average that of a normally developed three-year old.
 They recognize and know inappropriate behaviors, but when the need for stimulation over-rides the desire to avoid an unwanted consequence, the unwanted consequence becomes a simple background thought.
 The need for stimulation reigns supreme.
 Whatever cheap thrill, or expensive thrill, depending on who they can manipulate into paying, they come up with, they are going to do their best to follow through with.
 The more time they have to prepare, the more twisted and devious the plan becomes.

 Sociopaths will engage in very risky behaviors to cure their boredom.
-Some are promiscuous, some abuse alcohol and drugs.
+Some are promiscuous, some exhibit drug and alcohol abuse.
 Others may make a habit of stealing.
 Risk creates excitement for them--an adrenaline rush that comes as close as they can get to a feeling of fulfillment.
 One sociopath I know very well engaged in several risky behaviors at once, having numerous affairs while she was married, abusing alcohol and drugs simultaneously in a binge like fashion, and became quite an adept shoplifter.
 She ended up leaving her husband and abandoning her two children for another sociopath.
 I've often wondered how that relationship works for her.
 He keeps her on a very tight leash, controlling everything she does.
 The last time I saw her she looked about 60 years old.
 She is only 40.
 "Crazymaking", or creating drama, also is a big time filler for a sociopath.
 Even after abandoning her children, she continued to fight her husband for custody for a year and a half, never once sending a birthday or Christmas card or calling one of their cell phones to say hello, let alone taking them on her court awarded every other weekend schedule.
 It came down to creating drama, telling lies, manipulating the court system and making her now ex-husband pay.

 How to Spot a Sociopath